BYU-ITC-210/BYU-ITC-210.github.io/HW2-CSS.md

 ## Procedures

-To complete this assignment you will need to do the following:
+Download the [“Basic HTML Page”](/HW2/home.html){: download="home.html"} and save a copy to your computer.
+Then edit the html file to do the following:

 ### CSS Locations